Christine Hamilton: Media commentator, presenter and writer

 Hamilton has appeared on numerous topical television programmes including GMTV, Loose Women, This Week, The Alan Titchmarsh Show, This Morning and The Wright Stuff.
 Hamilton has also been a dictionary corner guest on Countdown.

 Hamilton also interviewed successful women in business for the digital channel Simply Money, has presented programmes on Sky Digital's Destination Lunch, and stood in for Gloria Hunniford and Fern Britton on Open House and This Morning.

 As a writer Hamilton published The Book of British Battleaxes in 1999, and an autobiography, For Better For Worse: Her Own Story, in 2005.
 Hamilton has also written columns for Western Daily Press and the gay magazine Refresh.

 Other activities

 In 2018 Muscular Dystrophy UK dropped Hamilton as one of their charity ambassadors due to her comments reported by the BBC as "comparing burqas to the hoods of the Ku Klux Klan".

 False allegation

 Along with her husband, she was arrested in May 2001 by police investigating an alleged rape that was found to be false.
+The event was recorded on film by Louis Theroux, who happened to be spending time with the Hamiltons for an episode of his documentary series When Louis Met....
+The episode was released in December 2001.

 Their accuser, Nadine Milroy-Sloan, was charged with attempting to pervert the course of justice, and in 2002 sentenced to 3 years imprisonment for making the false accusations.
 In 2005 Hamilton and her husband successfully sued Max Clifford for slander and libel in connection to his comments whilst representing Milroy-Sloan.